stripe/poncho/README.md

 ## Method filters

-There are various filters you can apply to the request, for example"
+There are various filters you can apply to the request, for example:

+    class MyMethod < Poncho::Method
       before_validation do
         # Before validation
       end

       before do
         # Before invoke
         p params
       end

       after do
         # After invocation
+      end
     end

 ## Error responses